- Abdominal Aortic Aneurysm

 - About Breast Cancer in Men

-Breast cancer in men is rare—less than 1 percent of all breast carcinomas occur in men.
+Breast cancer in men is rare—less than 1% of all breast cancer occurs in men.

 - About Clinical Trials: Information from the National Cancer Institute

 Clinical trials are studies, managed by government agencies, educational institutions, private not-for-profit organizations, or commercial businesses.
 They develop and evaluate the effectiveness of new treatments and therapies for diseases.